martintrojer/martintrojer.github.com/content/post/2011-11-20-tail-calls-in-f-clojure-and-scala.md

     (recur (+ n acc) (dec n))))
 ```

-Awesome, problem solved, what's all this fuss about TCO then?<br />
+Awesome, problem solved, what's all this fuss about TCO then?

 ### TCO
 Let's say we have two functions a and b calling each other recursively;